umassamherstmakerspace/3D-Printing/README.md

 <i>Feel free to let staff know if you need help with setup</i>

-When downloading cura and in setup for the first time, select printer type as Non-Networked printer > Creality Ender 3 Pro.
+When downloading cura and in setup for the first time, select printer type as Non-Networked printer > Creality > Creality CR-6 SE.
 If cura is already downloaded, go to Preferences > Configure Cura > Printers > Add > Add a Non-Networked printer > Creality > Creality Cr-6 SE THEN follow the next instructions to adjust for the Creality CR-6 Max

 1) Under Printer settings, change the X, Y and Z depth to 400mm, then under start-gcode, look for the G28 command.